 $1 helps Connecticut Food Bank provide 2 meals to 275,000 food insecure seniors, veterans, families, college students, children and individuals, enabling them to reduce hunger and support good health.

 Connecticut Food Bank

-We distribute food through our centralized distribution center in Wallingford and a regional warehouse located in Fairfield.
-Food is also supplied to the Gemma E. Moran United Way/Labor Food Center, an affiliate distribution organization in New London.
-We transport food with a fleet of 15 vehicles, including two customized refrigerated mobile distribution trucks that bring food and services directly to residents of low-income neighborhoods.
-We employ 65 staff members and have a pool of more than 4,000 volunteers.
+Connecticut Food Bank distributes food through our centralized distribution center in Wallingford and a regional warehouse located in Bridgeport.
+Food is also supplied to the Gemma E. Moran/United Way Labor Food Center, an affiliate distribution organization in New London.
+Connecticut Food Bank transports food with a fleet of 15 vehicles, including three customized refrigerated mobile distribution trucks that bring food and services directly to residents of low-income neighborhoods.
+Connecticut Food Bank employs 68 staff members and has a pool of more than 6,000 volunteers.